Three50seven/AudioFileManagement/MP3FileManager/README.md

 Some of the warnings you may encounter are:
 - Warning: Could not read metadata from SongTitle.mp3: Text delimiter expected.
 - Warning: Could not read metadata from SongTitle2.mp3: Not enough bytes in field.

+## Tips
+Before updating your library, run the AudioFileMetadataProcessor app first to generate MP3 and metadata, then run this app (MP3FileManager) to update your library with the higher-quality files.